zirkoni/Single-GPU-Passthrough/README.md

 ### **Setup the Guest OS**
 Launch virt-manager and create a new virtual machine.
 Most default settings are fine but check in the <i>Overview</i> section that Chipset is set to Q35 and Firmware to UEFI.

 Start the guest installation without the passthrough now.
+You don't have to actually install the guest OS yet, just starting it is enough so that some configuration files are created.

 ### **PCI Devices Setup**
 First remove the following unnecessary devices: